youyanggu/covid19_projections/about.md

 * Data frequency: Because our model uses only the daily death totals from each region to make projections, it will be more effective for regions where there are more available deaths data (such as New York) than regions where there are only a few reported deaths (such as Wyoming).

 * Seasonality: We currently do not explicitly factor in seasonality changes.
-A [May 8 study](https://www.cmaj.ca/content/cmaj/early/2020/05/08/cmaj.200920.full.pdf) of 144 geopolitical areas finds no significant correlation between temperature transmission.
+A [May 8 study](https://www.cmaj.ca/content/cmaj/early/2020/05/08/cmaj.200920.full.pdf) of 144 geopolitical areas finds no significant correlation between temperature and transmission.
 However, if seasonality effects are reflected in the data, we will implicitly factor it in.
 It is possible that the effects of warmer temperatures may be partially offset by lockdown fatigue.

 * Lockdown fatigue: As shown in various mobility data and [our analysis](https://twitter.com/youyanggu/status/1255034262006333440) of the NYC subway data, an increasingly number of people have been moving around in the weeks following a lockdown.
 This may contribute to an increase in infections in the weeks following the lockdown/mitigation.